 In my experience, there are five nutritional supplements that nearly everyone should take.
 I would recommend that, in consultation with your physician, you consider daily intake of a multiple vitamin; an Omega-3 supplement; an anti-inflammatory agent (Zyflamend); a vitamin D supplement; and a probiotic supplement.

 That said, here are some additional thoughts about my five recommendations:

-Multivitamin.
-Taking a daily therapeutic multivitamin is beneficial even for people who have a reasonably well-rounded diet.
-But which multivitamin you choose probably will depend on budgetary considerations as much as on other factors.
+Multi-vitamin.
+Taking a daily therapeutic multi-vitamin is beneficial even for people who have a reasonably well-rounded diet, but which multi-vitamin you choose will probably depend on budgetary considerations as much as on other factors.

 Keep in mind that there are three classes of vitamins.
-Synthetics, or vitamins manufactured through chemical processes in the lab, are the least expensive, but they may also tend to be the least effective, as they less readily absorbed.
+Synthetics or vitamins manufactured through chemical processes in the lab, are the least expensive, but they may also tend to be the least effective, as they are less readily absorbed.
 The second class of vitamins is derived from natural sources, often plants.

 The best—and most expensive—class of vitamins consists of probiotic supplements, which contain minerals and vitamins that have been fermented, enabling the body to absorb the contents efficiently.
 These are the equivalent of nutrient-dense, fermented foods.